 - Not focus on narrow topics or events with limited audience appeal

-Berkeley Lab respects different opinions and hopes to foster dialogue within our social media presences.
-However, Berkeley Lab reserves the right to monitor content posted on its social media accounts, and considers outside of the purpose of such accounts comments that:
+Berkeley Lab respects different opinions and hopes to foster dialogue in the social media space.
+It is important to engage with your audience as well as monitor channels for engagement that may be outside of Berkeley Lab values.
+Berkeley Lab and Lab-affiliated accounts reserve the right to monitor content posted on Lab-affiliated social media accounts and considers outside of the purpose of such accounts comments that:

 - Promote illegal activity

 - Comprise support for, or opposition to, political campaigns or ballot measures

 - Follow LBNL Social Media Guidelines, including the flowchart “Should I post this to social media? when posting to social media as a representative of Berkeley Lab

 - Use established hashtags to avoid using something that might have multiple meanings.
 For further guidance on Facebook and Twitter best practices, refer to the U.S. Department of Energy’s social media policies.